ietf-wg-acme/draft-bweeks-acme-device-attest/draft-acme-device-attest.md

 ## ACME Identifier Types

-The "ACME Validation Methods" registry is to be updated to include the following entries:
+The "ACME Identifier Types" registry is to be updated to include the following entries:

 | Label                | Reference |
 | :------------------- | :-------- |